GantonL/simple-forms/src/lib/resources/markdown/en-US/cookies-policy.md

 ---
 title: Cookies Policy
 description: Application cookies policy.
-date: '2025-7-7'
+date: '2025-07-07'
 ---

 # Cookies Policy

 ## Introduction

-This Cookies Policy explains how we use cookies and similar technologies when you visit our website.
-By using our website, you consent to our use of cookies as described in this policy.
+This Cookies Policy explains how we use cookies and similar technologies when you visit this application.
+By using this application, you consent to our use of cookies as described in this policy.

 ## What Are Cookies?